obophenotype/upheno/docs/reference/core-concepts.md

 - A deviation from some notion of normality (abnormal), for example a measurement outside the normal range
 - A statistically significant change (which includes the above, but also statistically significant variation within the normal range)

+!!! info

     No matter how much we want it - concepts describing phenotypic change will be used in many creative ways, and unfortunately, once the data hits your data analysis pipeline, you will likely not know for sure the nature of the comparator.
     Where you can, you should try to figure it out from the metadata.

 !!! tip